The elliptic maximal function: Introduction

 The main object of this article is to prove the following.

 \begin{thm} For $p>12$, there is a constant $C$ such that \Be \| \M f\|_{L^p(\mathbb R^2)}\le C\|f\|_{L^p(\mathbb R^2)}. \Ee \end{thm}

 However, it was shown in \cite{E} that \eqref{e:max0} fails if $p\le 4$.
 The optimal range of $p$ for which \eqref{e:max} holds remains open.
 As a consequence of the maximal estimate \eqref{e:max0} one can deduce some measure theoretical results concerning collections of the rotated ellipses (see, for example, \cite{Ma}).
 In analogue to the results concerning the circular maximal function \cite{Schlag, SS, L}, $L^p$ improving property of $\mathfrak M$ is also of interest.
 Using the estimates in what follows, one can easily see that $\mathfrak M$ is bounded from $L^p$ to $L^q$ for some $p< q$.
 However, we do not pursue the matter here.
-We will address this issue elsewhere.
+We will address the issue elsewhere.

-Let $\mathbb J$ be an interval which is a subset of $\mathbb R_+:=(0,\infty)$.
+Let $\mathbb J\subset \mathbb R_+$ be an interval.
 The maximal estimate \eqref{e:max0} is a local estimate; however, it is possible to obtain a corresponding global one.
 Using the frequency localized maximal estimate in this paper and a standard argument relying on the Littlewood--Paley decomposition (\cite{B, Schlag}), one can also show that the maximal operator

 is bounded on $L^p$ for $p>12$ provided that $\mathbb J$ is a compact subset of $\mathbb R_+$.
 However, as eccentricity of the ellipse $\mathbb E_{t,s}^\theta$ increases, $\mathbb E_{t,s}^\theta$ gets close to a line.
 Using Besicovitch's construction and taking rotation into account, it is easy to see that $L^p$ bound fails for any $p\neq \infty$ if $\mathbb J$ is unbounded or the closure of $\mathbb J$ contains the zero.